Our peopleThe Executive Team and Working Group Chairs.

 Peter is HTMA Vice Chairman and the Executive Owner of the People and Skills Working Group.

-He is the HTMA Executive Director and Executive Owner of the Marketing and Comms and the Stakeholder Management Working Groups.
+Within HTMA George is the Executive Owner of the Stakeholder Management and Marketing & Communication Working Groups.

 Executive Team - Asset Management